Notice Requirements / Service / Landlord’s Notice of Objection / Frequently Asked Questions

 - delivering the notice by registered mail or certified mail.
 The tenant will mail the notice to the landlord at the address provided in the “Notice of Landlord.”

 A tenant must give the termination notice to the landlord personally or by sending it through registered or certified mail.
-If these methods do not work, the tenant can send the notice electronically (i.e. by fax), as long as it will result in a printed copy of the notice being received by an electronic device at the landlord’s address.
+If these methods do not work, the tenant can send the notice electronically.
+However, it must result in a print copy of the notice receivable by an electronic device at the landlord’s address.

 Landlord’s Notice of Objection